 Group Assemblies

-At your location: churches, community centers, corporations, daycares, hospitals, public and private schools, office buildings, summer camps, universities and more.
-Presentations can be done for your full student body or specific grade levels, marching bands or choirs, athletic departments, municipalities, or parent teacher associations for example.
+At your location: churches, community centers, corporations, daycares, hospitals, public and private schools, office buildings, summer camps, universities, and more.
+Presentations can be done for your entire student body or specific grade levels, marching bands or choirs, athletic departments, municipalities, or parent-teacher associations, or any other type of group.

 Career Day Participation

-We love to be invited to your career day events to share the skills required and the commitment we have to training dogs for the betterment of our community.
+We would love to be invited to your career day events to share the skills required and our commitment to training dogs for the betterment of our community.
 This can be done as a large group presentation or at a career day fair when participants visit different tables to learn about their professions.

 Service Dogs Heal Badge Presentations

-Take place at The Exceptional Pet Training Center in Newtown, CT approximately every 8 weeks based on demand.
-At these events we join different groups together, hosting scouts, athletic teams, youth groups, and other student clubs.
+These presentations take place at The Exceptional Pet Training Center in Newtown, CT, approximately every eight weeks based on demand.
+At these events, we join different groups together, hosting scouts, athletic teams, youth groups, and other student clubs.
 Participants receive our Service Dogs Heal badge.
-We do request a minimum donation of $10 per person for these sessions; some groups prefer to fundraise for us and that is an amazing choice as it also helps with public awareness.
+We do request a minimum donation of $10 per person for these sessions; some groups prefer to fundraise for us, and that is an amazing choice as it also helps with public awareness.